 Open-Ended Questions for Kids

-There are no clear right or wrong responses to open-ended inquiries.
+There are no clear right or wrong responses to open-ended questions.
 They should elicit discussion and perhaps even more questions.
-Here are a few suggestions.
+Here is a list of open-ended questions:

 - Do you enjoy any sports, and why did you choose those?